nUn-1/CRSF-Protocol-C/README.md

 # CRSF-Protocol-C
 The Crossfire Protocol (CRSF) is a serial communication protocol primarily used in the FPV drones for ultra-low latency and long-range control links.
 This C code helps to decode and transmit messages over a single serial interface connected to the Flight Controller.

 Reading and writing frames executed on different threads.
+Only RC packed message is supported.
 Use with your program by updating the message.

 Tested on Orange Pi5 Max board (Rockchip RK3588 ,ARM CPU) and Skystars F7 Mini HDPro , Betaflight Flight Controller (Firmware 2025.12.1)